 Charged with creating strategies that will develop the financial strength of the organization (e.g., major donors, foundations, mailings, planned giving and special events), and supporting and assisting the treasurer by reviewing professional accounting reports and giving advice on investments and disposition of endowments.
-Members may also try rubbing dollar bills together in the hope that they will have baby dollars, though we do not recommend solely relying on this tactic.
-The committee is chaired by the Treasurer and consists of at least that position, the

-President and Executive Director.
+The committee is chaired by the Treasurer and consists of at least that position, the President and Executive Director.